Public Health Sciences

-The MPH degree in HPM prepares students for a professional career in health services, policy, and management.
-The curriculum includes core public health coursework and the following advanced courses: 1) Introduction to Health Policy; 2) Health Economics; 3) Program Planning; 4) Program Evaluation; 5) Public Health Leadership and Systems Thinking; and 6) Current Topics in Community Health.
-MPH students are also required to complete a fieldwork practicum as well as a capstone presentation on a topic relating to health policy and management.
+The two-year curriculum includes core public health coursework and the following advanced courses: 1) PH 641 Advanced Topics in Health Policy; 2) PH 660 Application of Public Health Skills; 3) PH 672 Leading and Managing Health Programs; 4) PH 626 Health Economics; and 5) PH 677 Managing Global Health Service Delivery.
+MPH students are also required to complete a fieldwork practicum and a capstone presentation on a topic relating to health policy and management.

 Social and Behavioral Health Sciences

 Over the last century, chronic diseases have replaced infectious diseases as the leading causes of death and, despite advances in medicine and technology, health disparities are increasing in almost every country.
 Unhealthy lifestyle behaviors such as tobacco use, lack of physical activity, poor nutrition, unsafe sexual practices, substance abuse, and overexposure to the sun are major contributors to disability and death.
 Social factors, such as discrimination, poverty, dangerous living and work environments, and unequal distribution of resources (including health care resources), also affect health status.
 In the social and behavioral health sciences specialization, students will examine: a) behavioral and social theories in health promotion; b) behavioral, social, environmental, and political interventions that can promote health; and c) skills required for assessing health problems and for planning and evaluating health programs.
 Course assignments provide students the opportunity to apply knowledge, to practice skills, to enhance computer literacy, and to improve oral and written communications.
 Opportunities to participate in university-based and community-based research and service programs are provided.